Skip to main content

 • Trauma — A cracked or chipped tooth provides an entry point for bacteria.

 Although home remedies can help manage the discomfort, they won’t solve the underlying infection.
-If abscesses appear in your mouth, talk to your dentist immediately.
+If you think you have an abscess, talk to your dentist immediately.

 How to Prevent Dental Abscesses